-*This guide is not intended to replace the advice of an eye doctor.
-You should rely on a qualified eye care professional for personalized information and recommendations.
+*Disclaimer: This guide doesn't replace the advice of an eye doctor.
+Rely on a qualified eye care professional for personalized information and recommendations.

 An eye exam is not enough to determine your contact lens prescription.
 Your eye doctor will need to perform a contact lens exam for this.
 They may measure: